Definition of a Learning Disability: Symptoms and Types

 The first thing you need to do if your child has a learning disability is to turn to specialists who can help.
 Also, educate yourself.
 The Learning Disabilities Association of America is a great resource.
 One of their strongest beliefs is that every person with a learning disability can be successful at school, work, and all other aspects of their lives.

 So what can you do to help your child become a success?

 - Recognize that a learning disability is not catastrophic.
-We all have struggles in our lives, this is just one small struggle that can be overcome.
+We all have struggles in our lives, and this is just one small struggle to overcome.

-- Educate yourself, by reading about services that are provided, as well as research treatments.
+- Educate yourself by reading about available services, as well as research treatments.